acc858/Intro-to-SE-Group-11/README.md

   4. Sally Draper | Sally1928 | developer | Languages/Techniques: C++, Python

-Description: This system is an e-commerce page that allowes users to buy books from an online sourse.
+Description: This system is an e-commerce page that allows users to buy books from an online source.

 Objective: Create an online e-commerce platform for the purchasing/selling of books